bcm-uga/hdmax2/README.md

 ## Jumentier et al. 2023 release access

+Previous code version associated with cited publication is always available.
 To access this code version choose v1.0.0.0 in tags tab.

 To install this version:
 ```